-Fractional photothermolysis in the early correction of ecchymosis: development of an effective therapeutic protocol
+Fractional laser photothermolysis for early correction of ecchymoses: development of an effective therapeutic protocol

 -